The geospatial industry has quickly adapted to the Covid-19 crisis with a pivot to webinars to keep the wheels turning.

 “Additionally, key events that we would typically need to travel to can now be accessed with far greater ease, and in fact — now hold potential for increased attendance by delivering these conferences and seminars online.”

 So, let’s take a look at what’s out there.

 The Australasian geospatial industry’s premier annual event has launched Locate Connect, a digital program of speakers hand-picked from Locate20’s line up.
 Get involved — and find out what’s coming up in our events section.

 YellowScan’s ‘From the air to the ground’ webinar

 UAV scanning specialists YellowScan have just launched a webinar series, with the first episode running a live information session and demonstration session of their Fly&Drive product on June 18.
 Learn more and register here.

 Blue Marble’s Global Mapper and LiDAR module training sessions

-Blue Marble Geographics is running two comprehensive online training courses in July and Augus, the first for its Global Mapper tool from July 7-10 and LiDAR module on July 14 and 15 (register for these two courses here).
-It’s running both both courses again on August 4,6 and 7 for Global Mapper, August 11 and 12 for the LiDAR module (register here).
+Blue Marble Geographics has been running two comprehensive online training courses in July and Augus, with the last module for its LiDAR module on August 12 (register here).